poshjosh/rate-limiter-spring/README.md

 Light-weight rate limiting library for spring controllers, based on [rate-limiter-web-core](https://github.com/poshjosh/rate-limiter-web-core).

-We believe that rate limiting should be a simple as:
+We believe that rate limiting should be as simple as:

 ```java
 @Rate(10) // 10 permits per second for all methods collectively